mingliangzhang2018/PGPS/README.md

 ## Training

-The default parameter configurations are set in the config files `./config/config_default.py` and the default training modes are displayed in `./sh_files/train.sh`, for example,
+The default parameter configurations are set in the config file `./config/config_default.py` and the default training modes are displayed in `./sh_files/train.sh`, for example,

 ```